jolienai/hasura-subscriptions-sample/README.md

 docker-compose up -d
 ```

-2.Create the tables vehicle and  vehicle_location
+2. Create the tables vehicle and  vehicle_location

-3.Run the C# console app
+3. Run the C# console app

+4. Add some data using the Hasura UI, should see the app is print the last vehicle location added.